ParmS-Musale/Namaste-React/README.md

 **Answer**: A transitive dependency is a dependency of a dependency.
 If your project depends on `Library B`, and `Library B` depends on `Library C`, then `Library C` is a transitive dependency for your project.

 ---
+# Namaste React - Day 3 🚀

+## 1. What is the Difference Between React Elements and Components?

+### **React Elements**
+- **Definition**: React elements are the basic building blocks of a React application.
+They describe what should appear on the screen and are immutable.
+- **Characteristics**: Simple units of UI, created using JSX or `React.createElement()`.
+They don't have internal logic or state.

+### **React Components**
+- **Definition**: React components are reusable pieces of UI that can be composed together to build more complex UIs.
+They can be functional or class-based.
+- **Characteristics**: Components can manage state, accept props, and contain logic.
+They can return React elements and can be composed into other components.

+## 2. What is Component Composition?

+### **Definition**
+- **Concept**: Component composition is the practice of combining multiple React components to build more complex UIs.
+It involves using components as building blocks to create a complete UI layout.
+- **Benefits**: Enhances modularity and reusability, allowing for cleaner and more maintainable code.
+It helps in breaking down complex UIs into simpler, manageable parts.

+## 3. How to Correct Common Syntax Errors in Functional Components?

+### **Common Errors and Corrections**
+- **Error**: Using incorrect syntax for returning JSX, such as mixing `return` statements with parentheses.
+- **Correction**: Ensure that the JSX returned from a functional component is enclosed correctly within parentheses without the `return` keyword if using implicit returns.
+For explicit returns, use the `return` keyword properly.

+## 4. What is JSX and How is it Used?

+### **Definition**
+- **JSX**: JSX stands for JavaScript XML.
+It is a syntax extension for JavaScript that allows writing HTML-like code within JavaScript files.
+It makes it easier to describe what the UI should look like.
+- **Usage**: JSX is compiled by tools like Babel into `React.createElement()` calls, which create React elements that are used to render the UI.
+It provides a more readable and expressive way to create elements compared to plain JavaScript.